Skip to content

 )

-# the table representation does not have lef vs right node structure
+# The table representation does not have lef vs right node structure.

-# so we need to add in right nodes in the correct location
+# So we need to add in right nodes in the correct location.

-# we do this by first calculating which nodes are right and then insert them at the correct index
+# We do this by first calculating which nodes are right and

-# get a dict of right node rows and assign key based on index where to insert
+# Get a dict of right node rows and assign key based on index where to insert.

 inserts = {}